 Esther loved talking to me about Leonard, and I loved listening to her.
 She was his greatest fan, which is saying a lot, given the cult-like adoration that many, especially in Europe, felt for him.
 Esther lived vicariously through his adventures and enormous international success.

 My uncle Victor, an eccentric small business owner, gave me my first job, in his tiny textile company in Jersey City, when I was 13.
 Throughout my life, they were the only uncle and aunt that I was close to.
 For more than 60 years, until Esther’s death two years ago, my mother and my aunt were the closest things to sisters that each of them had.
 I can think of few Jewish holidays or family events during the past half-century that my elegant, stylish Aunt Esther did not attend.
+Leonard did not have other nieces and nephews, so during the few years that his children, Adam and Lorca, lived in New York, they also joined our family events.

 After I became an adult and Leonard a famous performer, Esther took me with her to some of the most memorable, soulful concerts I ever experienced.
 During Leonard’s 1988 “I’m Your Man” tour, Esther, Uncle Victor and I sat together in the great house seats she always received from her bother.
-Toward the end of the sold-out concert, Leonard asked his beloved only sister and brother-in-law to stand and be acknowledged by the crowd for their decades of support.
+Toward the end of the sold-out concert, Leonard asked his beloved sister and brother-in-law to stand and be acknowledged by the crowd for their decades of support.
 They stood up next to me as the spotlight shone on their faces and thousands of people applauded.
 Esther glowed.
 She never forgot those precious moments.

 Leonards sister Esther Cohen with my mother, the artists Jane Greer